 Beyonce Knowles, Gabrielle Union and more notable celebs have been spotted wearing styles from Salone Monet’s range of inclusive nude footwear.
 The designer began her eponymous brand after discovering a disappointing lack of color equity when it came to “nude” footwear.
 To find your perfect pair, utilize the Choose Your Shade finder on the brand’s website.

 Marrisa Wilson NY

-Founded in 2016, Marrisa Wilson NY is characterized by cool, relaxed styling blended with funky textiles and print artwork that are developed in-house.
+Founded in 2016, Marrisa Wilson NY is characterized by cool, relaxed styling blended with funky textiles and artwork developed in-house.
 The label’s namesake is a first generation Guyanese American designer born and raised in New Jersey.
 Soulful sounds, vibrant artwork and installations, and eclectic interior spaces also heavily influence the brand’s ethos.

 Former beauty executive Sharon Chuter is the woman behind Uoma Beauty.
 The cosmetics brand, created to celebrate Blackness and Chuter's Nigerian heritage, had one of Ulta’s largest launches in 2019.